SioKCronin/OctoHand/README.md

 # Akko

-Akko is a deep RL agent alogorithm inspired by insights gleaned from the cephalopod community.
+Akko is a deep RL agent leveraging by insights gleaned from the cephalopod community.

-## Scorecard
+## Benchmark performance

 | Name  | score | average converge | time |
 |---|---|---|---|